Aalesund-Techschool/shell-scripting/exercises/exercise-1.md

 <img src="images/git-bash-windows-terminal.png" width="600">

 :exclamation: Not seeing Git Bash in the list?
-Following [this guide](https://www.timschaeps.be/post/adding-git-bash-to-windows-terminal/) to add Git Bash to Windows Terminal.
+See the first ansver to [this StackOverflow question](https://stackoverflow.com/questions/56839307/adding-git-bash-to-the-new-windows-terminal) to add Git Bash to Windows Terminal.

----
+## Check the result
+:pencil2: If you have successfully installed Bash on your computer, open it, type the following command:
+`echo "Hello, Bash!"`

+After pressint <kbd>Enter</kbd> you should see the `Hello, Bash!` message displayed in the next line of the terminal.
+If that works - congrats, you are done with Exercise 1!
+If it did not work, go back and troubleshoot.

 ## Summary